ShaynaMallett/MGH_test/README.md

 Option Tag | Description
 :-:        | ---
--u,--Use_key &nbsp;| Enable global boolean to use a key to connect to the API.
+-u,--Use_key &nbsp;&nbsp;| Enable global boolean to use a key to connect to the API.
 [True, False] Default: False -k,--APIkey &nbsp;| Key to connect to the MBTA API. -u True must be included in command. example key: 798981a4164542dfaf716772b22a1f02
 -t,--Test &nbsp;|Run test script for solution program, runs default program that allows input otherwise [True, False] Default: False
 -d,--Debug &nbsp;|Run script with debugging data [True, False] Default: False